cloudquery/cloudquery/website/pages/docs/reference/source-spec.md

 A flag that indicates whether the value of `_cq_id` should be a UUID that is a hash of the primary keys or a random UUID.
 If a resource has no primary keys defined the value will always be a random UUID

+Only source plugins released after 2023-03-02 will support this functionality.

 ### spec

 (`object`, optional)